systers/FirstAide-web/README.md

-# PCSA-web

-## FirstAide - PCSA(Peace Corps Safety App) Web App
+# FirstAide - Web App

-The project repo of PCSA-Web : [PCSA-web repo](https://github.com/systers/PCSA-web)
+The project repo of FirstAide-Web : [FirstAide-web repo](https://github.com/systers/FirstAide-web)

-FirstAide is a web application also called PCSA web.
-Peace Corps provides support to all the volunteers who have been sexually assaulted.
+FirstAide is a web application being developed for the Peace Corps.
+Peace Corps aim to provide support to all the volunteers who have been sexually assaulted.
 The volunteers can get reporting procedures and other relevant information.
-The initiative is to provide commitment to the volunteers who are victims of sexual assault and also to ensure safety of volunteers.
+The initiative is to provide commitment to the volunteers who are victims of sexual assault and also to ensure their safety.

 The project is built using the following technologies:
  1. PHP (Backend)